Me? Put my German shepherd inside a crate? Not me! It’s more of a detention camp, and it’s cruelty.

 After noting that your German shepherd needs a crate, what are the basic rules?

-- Never leave a German shepherd in a crate for long- not more than 3 hours a day.
+- Never leave a German shepherd in a crate for long- not over 3 hours a day.

 - Never use a crate as a form of punishment- let the dog associate the crate with positive experiences.